PieLabs/serve-pie/README.md

 ### TODOS

 * formalize outcome inputs and outputs (questions, sessions, settings) => outcome what does it return?
-* allow it to work with dev style pie elements aka paths are local.
+* allow it to work with dev style pie elements aka paths are local. (need to do a bower link for these).
 * schema support
 * styling
 * ~~assets in items~~

 * assets in pies?